The Gosnell Family

 Occupation: Shop Assistant

-Death: 18 October 1877, at Girton College, Cambridge, England
+Death: 18 October 1877, at Girton College, Cambridge, Cambridgeshire, England, of acute peritonitis after 4 days' illness, aged 22.

 Buried: 20 October 1877, in Girton Churchyard.
-She was "followed to the grave by the whole of the Students"
+She was "followed to the grave by the whole of the Students."

 Census: